dalenguyen/firebase-wordpress-docs/docs/index.rst

-Complete Guide to Firebase WordPress Integration (v0.20.0)
+Complete Guide to Firebase WordPress Integration (v1.0.0)
 ==========================================================

-Last updated: May 24, 2020
+Last updated: May 31, 2020

 This is a guilde to `Integrate Firebase PRO <https://firebase.dalenguyen.me/>`_, a plugin that helps to integrate Firebase to WordPress.

 Demo site: https://wordpress.dalenguyen.me

-If you are interested in making this plugin better, please take part in this survey: https://forms.gle/5TBSDHUtSeVzzKno8
+If you are interested in the development progress, please check the `Road map <https://firebase-wordpress-docs.readthedocs.io/en/latest/roadmap.html>`_.

 .. toctree::
    :maxdepth: 2